UoE-BIOM528/workshops/01_prerequisites.md

 ### Creating an instance on Openstack

-A video tutorial to connect to OpenStack and launching an instance is [here](https://youtu.be/JIoFJBWTtlg)
+A video tutorial to connect to [OpenStack](https://openstack.exeter.ac.uk/) and launching an instance is [here](https://youtu.be/JIoFJBWTtlg).
+You can also find a step by step walkthrough [here](https://biomedicalhub.github.io/openstack/05-create-instance.html).

 To successfully create an instance you will need to select the following options:

 #### Log on details
-* Domain:
+* Domain: default
-* User name:
+* User name: hubtraining_student
-* Password:
+* Password: yTpEMUJsfD7z

 #### Openstack instance
 Please name your instance something that you will remember - including your name is a good idea.
 Then follow the instructions using the following options:

 * Boot source: _Instance Snapshot_
-* Name:
+* Name: BIOM528-RA
 * Flavour: _u1.xxlarge_

 Once the instance has started remember to take note of the IP address (use Edit-Copy).

 ### Log onto your instance

-A video tutorial to connect to your virtual machine using Terminal (mac) or MobaXterm (windows) is [here](https://youtu.be/qPPBjTSppvE)
+A video tutorial to connect to your virtual machine using Terminal (Mac) or MobaXterm (windows) is [here](https://youtu.be/qPPBjTSppvE).

 The log in details are:
-* User name:
+* User name: ubuntu
-* Password:
+* Password: rna2017

+If you're on Linux or Mac you can complete the workshops simply using SSH `ssh ubuntu@<ip-address>` and enter the password when prompted (you may need to accept permissions when prompted).
+If you want to access the instance using a graphical interface then use MobaXterm.

 Once you have successfully logged on, its time to begin the workshop!